Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model: The Levy--Lieb Functional

 thus implying that $(\sigma,\xi) \overset{\mathcal{P}\mathcal{T}}{\longmapsto} (-\sigma,-\xi)$.
 Furthermore, the transformation leaves the quadratic form of the internal Hamiltonian unchanged, i.e., $\ev*{\hat{H}_0}{\tilde{\psi}} = \ev{\hat{H}_0}{\psi}$.
 It then follows that the Levy--Lieb functional is \textit{symmetric} in the density pair $(\sigma,\xi)$ for all possible pairs, which concludes the proof.

-This symmetry of the functional simplifies the further studies of the the functional.
-In particular, since \crefpart{thrm:fllproperties}{item:flldisplacement}, proven below, explicitly determines all dependence in the displacement, $\xi$.
+This symmetry simplifies further studies of the the functional, in particular since \crefpart{thrm:fllproperties}{item:flldisplacement} explicitly determines all dependence in the displacement, $\xi$.
 The symmetry thus implies that it will always be sufficient to investigate the functional for $\sigma \in [0,1]$ at one fixed value of $\xi$, typically chosen to be zero.
 This is especially useful in the numerical investigations, as it effectively halves the search space in $\sigma$.